 Recent flight study results posted on journey north revealed that a monarch with 140mg of fat to burn could fly for 44 hours when flapping, but 1,060 hours when soaring and gliding!

 7. Monarchs Mysteriously Arrive at the same Remote Wintering Grounds Season after Season

 Strangely, none of the returning monarchs have ever been to the wintering grounds before.
 If there are maps from ancestors in their genetic coding, imagine what this could mean for your monarch butterfly garden at home.
 Once they find you…

 8. The Mexican Forest is NOT a Safe Haven!

 It’s estimated that more than 15% of the overwintering population will fall victim to predators that pluck them like berries from trees.
 These predators include black-backed orioles, black-headed grosbeaks, and black-eared mice.
 See how these predators are a danger to monarchs in two ways:

 9. The Monarchs that Migrate to Mexico in Autumn are the Same Ones Returning to Lay the Foundation in Spring

-These mature ladies will mate in Mexico (in late winter) before seeking fresh milkweed in the southern US to start a new spring season filled with the magic of monarchs.
+These mature ladies will mate in Mexico (in late winter) before seeking fresh milkweed plants in the southern United States to start a new spring season filled with the magic of monarchs.

 10. Migration Monarchs are Massive

-While the wingspan of earlier monarch generations is generally 3.5-4″, most of the migrators have wingspans over 4″…no doubt they’ll need the super-sized wings for the long journey ahead…
+While the wingspan of earlier monarch generations is generally 3.5-4″, most of the migrating adult monarchs have wingspans over 4″…no doubt they’ll need the super-sized wings for the long journey ahead…